Battle of Kannauj: Aftermath

 Humayun became almost a fugitive after the battle of Kannauj.
 He and his brothers reached Agra safely but they could not stay there because Sher Shah chased them with his forces.
 He did not even get to Lahore when he heard about losing Delhi and Agra to Sher Shah.
-Sher Shah became the sultan of Agra and Delhi.
+Sher Shah became the Emperor of Delhi and cemented the beginning of the Sur Empire.
 Humayun met his brothers in Lahore but they could not gather a force to fight Sher Khan because they all had different personal interests.
 Kamran became concerned with the safety of Punjab and Afghanistan and Hindal wanted to take control of Sindh.
 After the battle of Kannauj, Humayun spent the next 15 years of his life in exile.

-Mirza Muhammad Haidar Dughlat, writing in the Tarikh-i-Rashidi, attributed the defeat of Humayun's army to the unsound judgment and lack of foresight of his emirs, whom he believed were hardly worthy of the title at all.
+Mirza Muhammad Haidar Dughlat, writing in the Tarikh-i-Rashidi, attributed the defeat of Humayun's army to the unsound judgment and lack of foresight of his emirs, who he believed were hardly worthy of the title at all.
 Having been present at the battle, he derided the Mughal forces as being severely hindered by the promotion of unqualified, worthless individuals to positions of high military authority.